 The mini bar isn’t included and neither is bottled water, again this is rarely included on cruises.
 Even on some of the bigger lines like NCL bottled water isn’t included in the most expensive alcoholic beverage package.
 A bottle of water only costs 80p on Marella though, so I don’t think that’s too big a deal.

 Is a Marella cruise good value?

 I thought that the Marella cruise I went on was really good value.
 It is totally possible to get a Marella cruise for £100 a night and considering this includes accommodation, transport, drinks, entertainment and food I think this is great.
 I can’t think of another cruise line that offers value quite like Marella, I’ve certainly never been on a cruise line where so much is Included in the cruise fare.
 The only cruise line that has, in my opinion, come close is Viking but they’re much more expensive than Marella cruises.

 Considering a Marella cruise?
-Check out their website for more info!

 I filmed daily videos onboard the Marella Discovery.
 Make sure you subscribe to my YouTube channel so that you can virtually cruise with me around the Baltics!